Zship135/SQL-Data-Warehouse/README.md

 **Analyze**

 To validate and clean the data it is important to understand how the tables are related.
 This is especially important with multiple data sources.
 In addition to looking at the relationships, we can use scripts to check what needs cleaning in the bronze layer.
-We can also take a look at the silver layer added onto the current data lineage.
+We can also take a look at the silver layer added to the current data lineage.
 > [Check Bronze Layer](scripts/bronze/check_bronze.sql)

 ![DataStructure](https://github.com/user-attachments/assets/a6b764ce-f362-4161-9208-19701ff0ea28)